 The name "Titania" is derived from "Diana", the Greek goddess of the moon.
 And considering how much the moon is mentioned in this play, you get the idea.

 "Helena" means "light" or "torch".
 "Fair Helena, who more enguilds the night/Than all yon firey oes and eyes of light".
+Helena is supposed to be fair-haired and tall.
 This also an ironic wink at Helen of Troy and the many much-sought Helen's based on her.

 Our Fairies Are Different: Many contemporary productions of this play portray the fairies with some variation of this.
 In fact the original play used this trope by making the fairies actually less sinister than they were commonly portrayed at the time.